Click on the images to enlarge them!

 Besides, the instruction advised to stuff thumb and mitten with small plastic bags while washing in order to avoid them felting together at the inside.
 I found this a bit inconvenient, the more so as you have to fasten the bags with safety pins.
 On one occasion I forgot about it, and nothing bad happened.

 So, happily half of the work was done - now on to our favourite pastime, to wit embroidering.
 This part started happily, too, as I was drafting (or should I rather say "constructing"?) my designs in Inkscape.
 (Inkscape is a free vector graphics program, particularly suitable for producing very clean and precise outlines.
-SVG-files are unlimitedly scalable without quality loss, even when exported as PNGs.)
+SVG-files are unlimitedly scalable without quality loss.)
 It had to be sunflowers, since, as I said, my daughter is a summer child, and sunflowers are her favourite flowers.
 I had the idea to put a sunbeam over one and three raindrops over the other, for flowers need both sun and rain, right?

 Prior to transferring and stitching the designs, however, I had to chase down the embroidery threads.
 For stitching on thick, felted mittens, I wanted wool, crewel wool.
 There is no needlework shop for miles around, which means, that I had to find an online shop.
 But with two exceptions all German online shops carry tapestry wool only.
 Tapestry wool is much thicker than crewel wool, it wasn't suited for my project.
 The exceptions were Handarbeitshaus and a shop with the odd name "dkw constructions".
 Both offer Appleton crewel wool, unfortunately in a limited range of colours.
 Other brands than that I wasn't able to find in all of Germany, and I had a list of a whole bunch of brands.
 Did I say Germany?
 In all of Europe!
 Only Fine d'Aubusson appeared in two French shops, but I didn't feel like taking the trouble of the high shipping charges.
 The trouble with ebay or etsy again is, that there are no photos, so that it is impossible for you to choose your colours.